bonitasoft/bonita-doc/md/connector-archetype.md

 </page>
 ```

-For each page and widget , a name and a description has to be added  in the property file, else the Studio is unable to display the element.
+For each page and widget , a name and a description must be added  in the property file, else the Studio is unable to display the element.
 Open the file _src/main/resources/connector-starwars.properties_ and replace the content for the default page and widgets by the following:

 ```